sveawebpay/php-integration/README.md

 The WebPayAdmin::cancelOrder() entrypoint method is used to cancel an order with Svea, that has not yet been delivered (invoice, payment plan) or confirmed (card).

-Supports Checkout, Invoice, Payment Plan and Card orders.
+Supports , Invoice, Payment Plan and Card orders.
 For Direct Bank orders, use WebPayAdmin.creditOrderRows() instead.

 Get an instance using the WebPayAdmin.cancelOrder entrypoint, then provide more information about the order and send the request using the CancelOrderBuilder methods: